nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons:
         1. Significantly harder implementation.

-The following is the sequence diagram for how a `FilterEventCommand` works internally.
+The following is the sequence diagram for how a `ViewCommand` works internally.

 ![ViewSequenceDiagram](images/ViewSequenceDiagram.png)